drublic/checklist/README.md

-# Checklist for website reviews
+# Frontend Checklist for Websites

 ## Performance